stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 Again, based on this investigation, we see some *max* column values for several variables to be much higher than the *median* value.

-This is for columns *distance_from_store*, *total_sales*, and *total_items*
+This is for columns *distance_from_store*, *total_sales*, and *total_items*.

 For example, the median *distance_to_store* is 1.64 miles, but the maximum is over 400 miles!

-Because of this, we apply some outlier removal in order to facilitate generalisation across the full dataset.
+Because of this, we apply outlier removal in order to facilitate generalization across the full dataset.

 We do this using the "boxplot approach" where we remove any rows where the values within those columns are outside of the interquartile range multiplied by 2.